aplteam/MarkAPL/MarkAPL.md

 * Lists **must** start with an empty line.
 * Table footers are not recognized.

-In short, if you want the markdown to be interpreted according to the standard by any other parser then you should set this flag to 1.
+In short, if you want the Markdown to be interpreted according to the standard by any other parser then you should set this flag to 1.
 However, note that more and more parsers allow lists to start without a blank line.

-However, enhancements that require specific code in the markdown are **not** affected:
+However, enhancements that require specific code in the Markdown are **not** affected:

 * Short bookmark links
 * `\` at the end of lines for lines breaks